theodi/ODI/node/global-registry.md

 **Summary**

-ODI shall maintain and operate an open registry/list of all active ODI Node members.
+ODI shall maintain and operate an open registry/list of all active ODI Node members at http://directory.theodi.org/.

-For each Node, this shall include:
+For each Node, this shall include a minimum of:

 1. Name
 1. Status (e.g. active, dormant, suspended, revoked)